iamromulan/cellular-modem-wiki/fibocom/appendix.md

 >> uci commit zerotier
 >>
 >> // reboot module to take effect\
->> Still missing firewall config to copmplete installation
+>> Still missing firewall & network interface config to complete installation

 # Troubleshooting
 In case you brick the modem you can try to send 1.8v to the test point on the back of the modem (see attached image)